patrick-barth/PARANOID/docs/source/ABOUT.rst

 About CLIP
 ----------
-CLIP (UV-cross-linking immunoprocipitation) is a method that allows the analysis of RNA protein interaction.
-It takes advantage of proteins being covalently linked to RNAs in clos proximity when irradiated by UV-light at ~ 254 nm.
-Via immunoprocipitation a target protein together with all cross-linked RNAs are extracted and after several purification and adapter ligation steps a reverse transcription is performed.
-The resulting cDNA is amplified via PCR and then sequenced.
-Most CLIP-methods offer the advantage that they can be performed in vivo as well as in vitro, giving them a broad spectrum of possible applications.
+CLIP (UV-cross-linking and immunoprocipitation) is a method used to study RNA-protein interaction.
+It takes advantage of the fact that proteins in close proximity to RNA molecules can be covalently cross-linked when irradiated by UV-light at ~ 254 nm.
+Through immunoprocipitation, a target protein along with its cross-linked RNAs is extracted.
+After several purification steps and adapter ligation, reverse transcription is performed to generate cDNA, which is then amplified via PCR and sequenced.
+One of the key advantages of CLIP-based methods is their applicability to both in vivo and in vitro, making them suitable for a wide range of experimental contexts.
-Since the advent of CLIP a variety of different CLIP variants emerged each with different advantages.
+Since the development of CLIP, numerus variants have emerged, each offering specific improvements or optimizations tailored to different research needs.
+Typical use cases for CLIP experiments include the identification of RNA-binding sites, the characterization of RNA-protein interactions, or the investigation of regulatory networks and post-transcriptional gene regulation.

 About iCLIP
 -----------
-One of these methods is iCLIP (individual-nucleotide resultion CLIP) which takes advantage of the fact that ~80% of all reverse transcrioptions stall at the polypeptide still cross-linked to the RNA (https://doi.org/10.1186/gb-2012-13-8-r67).
-This is utilized in order to provide better resultion of the actual cross-linking site which allows the determination of the exact nucleotide.
-In 2020 iCLIP2 was developed by Buchbender et al. (https://doi.org/10.1016/j.ymeth.2019.10.003) which provided several improvements:
+One of these CLIP variants is iCLIP (individual-nucleotide resultion CLIP), which takes advantage of the fact that ~80% of all reverse transcriptions stall at the polypeptide still cross-linked to the RNA (https://doi.org/10.1186/gb-2012-13-8-r67).
+This is utilized to achiece single-nucleotide resultion of the cross-linking site, allowing precise identifictaion of the interaction position upon the RNA.
+In 2020, iCLIP2 was developed by Buchbender et al. (https://doi.org/10.1016/j.ymeth.2019.10.003) offering  several improvements over the original protocol:

-- Bead based cDNA size selection instead of gel based
+- **Bead based cDNA size selection instead of gel based**
-    - Quicker, easier and cheaper
+    - Faster, easier and more cost-effective

-- Second adapter is ligated to 3' end directly instead of by circularization and relinearisation
+- **Direct ligated of the second adapter to the 3' end instead of by circularization and re-linearisation**
-    - Quicker and reduces possibility of sample loss
+    - Faster and reduces of sample loss

-- Longer barcode and UMI sequences.
-6-nt barcodes and 9-nt UMIs instead of 4-nt barcodes and 5-nt UMIs
+- **Longer barcode and UMI sequences (6-nt barcodes and 9-nt UMIs instead of 4-nt barcodes and 5-nt UMIs)**
-    - higher barcode specificity
+    - Increases barcode specificity
-    - Lower chance of duplicate UMIs
+    - Reduces likelihood of duplicate UMIs

-- First PCR before size selection which is then followed by second PCR instead of single PCR after size selection
+- **Two-step PCR: initial amplification before size selection followed by a second PCR**
-    - cDNAs lost in isze selection are already pre-amplified and are thus present in the final library
+    - cDNAs lost in size selection are already pre-amplified and thus retained in the final library

 .. figure:: images/iCLIP2-overview.png
     :width: 600